English – Reading

 By the time children leave Arunside they will:

-- Pupils will use a range of strategies for decoding words, not solely relying on phonics in order to be able to read fluently with a secure understanding of what they have read
+• Pupils will be able to read fluently with a secure understanding of what they have read